mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 In the following dataset annotation,

-- the *subject* of the semantic statement is the parent element `attribute id="att.4"`
+- the *subject* of the semantic statement is the parent element `attribute id="att.4"` (which in the resulting triple would be a fragment of the URI)
 - the *object property* is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType"
 - the *object* (value)  is "http://purl.dataone.org/odo/ECSO_00001197" which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).

-Taken together, the semantic statement indicates that "the attribute with the id 'att.4' contains measurements of type plant cover percentage".
+Taken together, the semantic statement indicates that "the dataset-attribute with the id 'att.4' contains measurements of type plant cover percentage".

 * Example 2: attribute annotation